Wondering why you are receiving errors like the one below when sharing links or inviting collaborators to Creative Cloud or Document Cloud assets?

 Enterprise sharing restrictions refer to a new feature called Asset Settings that your IT administrator has used to strengthen security control of your organization’s assets.
 It can save you from accidental violation of your organization’s data ownership and security policies.

-This feature only applies to users with an Adobe Enterprise ID or an Adobe Federated ID, not to the users with an individual Adobe ID.
+This feature does not apply to the users with an individual Adobe ID.

 Your IT administrator can select from three options within Asset Settings, each indicating a different level of sharing restriction.

-- No restrictions: The default setting whereby users are allowed to share public links and collaborate on shared folders and documents with anyone inside or outside your organization.
+- No restrictions: It is the default setting.
+Users are allowed to share public links and collaborate on shared folders and documents with anyone inside or outside your organization.

 - No public link sharing: Restricts public link sharing and other public publishing options (see the full list below).
 Users can still collaborate on folders and documents with anyone outside your organization.

 - Sharing only to domain users: Restricts public link sharing and other public publishing options.
-It also prevents invitation-based folder and document sharing with individuals outside the claimed domains, trusted domains, and whitelisted domains.
-Your IT administrator sets this collaboration restriction per external organization (or domain), not per external individual.
+It also prevents invitation-based folder and document sharing with individuals outside the claimed domains, trusted domains, and allowed external domains.
+Your IT administrator sets this collaboration restriction for each external organization (or domain), not for each external individual.

-Below are the publishing functionalities within Creative Cloud and Document Cloud applications that are turned off when either No public link sharing or Sharing only to domain users is selected.
-The exception is that collaboration on shared folders and documents cannot be disabled for users in the claimed domains, trusted domains, and whitelisted domains of an organization.
+The following publishing functionalities within Creative Cloud and Document Cloud are disabled when either No public link sharing or Sharing only to domain users is selected.
+Collaboration on shared folders and documents cannot be disabled for users in the claimed domains, trusted domains, and allowed domains of an organization.

 |Creative Cloud Assets||Collaborate, Share to Slack, Send Link